Yuwibara: European contact

 The Mackay area began to be occupied by the British around 1860.
 They failed to recognise the tribal boundaries and hunting rights of the local groups.
 Faced with starvation, the local Yuwibara started hunting the settlers' livestock, which resulted in deadly conflict.

-It was estimated by contemporary local observers, George Bridgman and Father Pierre-Marie Bucas, that in the decade from 1850 to 1860 roughly 50% percent of the original Aboriginal population of the Pioneer Valley had been killed.
+It was estimated by contemporary local observers George Bridgman and Pierre-Marie Bucas that in the decade from 1850 to 1860 roughly 50% percent of the original Aboriginal population of the Pioneer Valley had been killed.
 The Native Mounted Police were considered the major cause, shooting down the local population in the ongoing frontier wars, but introduced diseases also played a key role.
 The general trend in the Mackay area was described lightheartedly by the aristocratic Harold Finch-Hatton:

 Alas for the greediness of the savage ! alas for the cruelty of his white brother !
 The rations contained about as much strychnine as anything else, and not one of the mob escaped.
 When they awoke in the morning they were all dead corpses.
 More than a hundred Blacks were stretched out by this ruse of the owner of the Long Lagoon.
 In a dry season, when the water sinks low, their skulls are occasionally to be found half buried in the mud.

 As a rule, however, few people are ambitious of indulging in such wholesale slaughter, and, when the Blacks are troublesome, it is generally considered sufficient punishment to go out and shoot one or two.

 Writing in 1908, the early ethnographer Henry Ling Roth stated that: "in the Mackay district at any rate, the aborigines, if not all exterminated, have at least, through European influence, lost all knowledge of their old laws and customs".